Qatar National Unity Front

 The Qatar National Unity Front (أمام الوحدة قطر الوطني) was a nationalist labor group formed in Qatar in April 1963.
-It was established as a response to the murder of a protester by a member of the ruling family during a Pan-Arabism demonstration.
+It was established in response to the murder of a protester by a member of the ruling family during a Pan-Arabism demonstration.
 The movement's establishment took place during a period of popular dissent with the ruling family's extravagant lifestyles, and increasing support of Pan-Arabism.

 The group's main demands were centered on decreasing royal privilege; ending employment of foreigners; establishing social welfare facilities; legalizing labor unions and instituting municipal councils composed of at least partly elected members.
 The group became inactive in May 1963 after the government arrested and detained many of its most prominent members.

 History

 Origins

 Protests against the ruling family started taking place in the first half of the 1950s.
 One of the largest protests took place in 1956; it drew 2,000 participants, most of whom were high-ranking Qataris allied with Arab nationalists and dissatisfied oil workers.
 In a protest in August 1956, the participants waved Egyptian flags and chanted anti-colonialism slogans.
 In October, protesters tried to sabotage oil pipelines in the Persian Gulf by destroying the pipelines with a bulldozer.
 Hamad Al Attiya, who went on to co-found the movement, was blamed by the British for spearheading the sabotage.

 By 1963, the population of Qatar had grown increasingly discontent with the ruling family's extravagant lifestyle and Sheikh Ahmad bin Ali Al Thani's long absences abroad since he ascended to the throne in 1960.